CSE citation style requires knowledge, patience, and time.

 Literally, this is your golden mine — just choose the exact type of source you have to cite and it’s done!
 You will see the perfect citation example.
 Download it in .docx format so that formatting will not be changed, insert information from your sources – and enjoy results.

-Seventh Edition
+Ninth Edition

-CSE citation style encompasses three systems of sources documentation: citation-name, citation-sequence, and name-year.
+CSE citation style encompasses three systems of sources’ documentation: citation-name, citation-sequence, and name-year.
 In all three systems, a reference list is provided at the end of the paper, and it includes all necessary information for the reader to easily track down the sources used during research.
 In-text references should be included in the body of the paper to show what exact sources support the claims made by the author.
 In-text references can be included anywhere in the sentence.

 Name-Year Vs Citation-Name and Citation-Sequence